.

 People who lose their licence as a result of drug driving offence must undertake a drug education and assessment course before being eligible to get their licence back.

-It is an offence to refuse to cooperate with the police when they are conducting a drug test, obtaining a sample.
+It is an offence to refuse to cooperate with the police when they are conducting a drug test, or obtaining a blood sample.

-These are very new and technical offences and defences are likely to be found and tested over the next couple of years.
+These are relatively new offences and are quite technical.
+Defences are likely to be found and tested over the next few years.
 If you or your client has been charged with a drug driving related offence, you should seek expert legal advice.
 There are often ways to defend charges and avoid licence loss in this new, complicated and technical area of law.
+Curiously, very few people who are accused of drug driving bother to take their case to court or even seek legal advice about it.
+Perhaps this is because police target young adults at night clubs and dance/rave festivals who are unlikely to be able to afford to fight a court case, or perhaps people are just glad they haven't been charged with a drug use offence.

 Links: